-Mario Bolatti came off the bench to write his name into Argentina's football folklore with a late winner against ten-man Uruguay to send the Albicelestes into raptures while the home side have to settle for a play-off place.
+Mario Bolatti came off the bench to write his name into Argentine football folklore with a late winner for Argentina against ten-man Uruguay to send the Albiceleste into raptures while the home side have to settle for a play-off place.

-It won't be remembered as the prettiest performance but Diego Maradona's side produced a gritty, organised display to book their place at next year's World Cup in South Africa and in truth Uruguay can have no complaints as the visitors were the better side over the ninety minutes.
+It won't be remembered as the prettiest performance from the Albiceleste but Diego Maradona's side produced a gritty, organised display to book their place at next year's World Cup in South Africa and in truth Uruguay can have no complaints as the visitors were the better side over the ninety minutes.

 The game was dominated by free-kicks and it was no surprise that the only goal of a stop-start encounter came from a set piece.
 Referee Carlos Amarilla eventually dished out eight yellow cards in the game and a red seemed inevitable.
 It came late on and the free-kick Jose Caceres conceded lead to Bolatti's solitary strike and condemned the Uruguayans to defeat.